Pranshul-cloud/Last-Mile-Delivery-Optimization/README.md

 This project integrates a mix of analytical tools and business techniques to uncover insights:

+- **Excel** – Data cleaning and creation of derived metrics through calculated fields
-- **SQL** – Querying and aggregating delivery and performance data
+- **SQL** – Data analysis and performance aggregation
-- **Excel** – Data exploration, hypothesis modeling, cost estimation
-- **Power BI** – Visual dashboards for delivery patterns, delays, and cost trends
+- **Power BI** – Visualization, filtering, and interactive dashboards
+- **Microsoft Word** – Recommendation report and business documentation
 - **Business Thinking** – Strategic diagnosis of cost drivers and operational inefficiencies